Guide to Draw Bias in Horse Racing: Which Courses Have Bias?

 Beverly

 Beverley is an exceptionally tight track, and on tight tracks, it pays to be drawn on the inside.
 It’s very hard to come around the outside, not even mentioning the extra ground you have to cover.
-The 5 Furlong track has one of the biggest draw biases’ in horse racing.
+The 5-furlong track has one of the biggest draw biases in horse racing.
 Not only is it a tight track, but it has a bend very early which means the horses drawn on the outside have more ground to cover.
-It also had an uphill finish, and the track slopes to the left which all adds up to make life very difficult for the horses on the outside.
-With Beverley being such a tight track, you generally want to be drawn in stalls 1 to 4 at several distances not just 5 furlongs.
+It also has an uphill finish, and the track slopes to the left, which all adds up to make life very difficult for the horses on the outside.
+With Beverley being such a tight track, you generally want to be drawn in stalls 1 to 4 at several distances, not just 5 furlongs.

 Chester